khlopko/xcode-bsp/README.md

 > Under development, may contain issues and _do_ contain missing functionality.

 # xcode-bsp
-Xcode Build Server Protocol implementation, in Swift.
+Xcode Build Server Protocol implementation in Swift.

+Aims to provide support for Xcode projects in other editors that rely on [sourcekit-lsp](https://github.com/swiftlang/sourcekit-lsp).

 ## current state
 Supports completion from default frameworks, but fails to get project contents.